Thursday, April 18, 2024

 Twelve (57%) of Consumer Discretionary are showing cheap by historical median dividend yield.
 They are BRP Inc (TSX-DOO, NASDAQ-DOOO), Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF), Goodfellow Inc (TSX-GDL, OTC-GFELF), High Liner Foods (TSX-HLF, OTC-HLNFF), Keg Royalties Income Fund, (TSX-KEG.UN, OTC-KRIUF), Leon's Furniture (TSX-LNF, OTC-LEFUF), Linamar Corporation (TSX-LNR, OTC-LIMAF) Magna International Inc. (TSX-MG, NYSE-MGA), Molson Coors Canada (TSX-TPX.B, NYSE-TAP), Richelieu Hardware Ltd (TSX-RCH, OTC-RHUHF), Sleep Country Canada Holdings Inc (TSX-ZZZ, OTC-SCCAF) and Stingray Digital Group Inc (TSX-RAY.A).
 There is no change from last month.

 I follow 13 Consumer Staples stocks.
-One stocks (8%) are showing as cheap by the historically high dividend yield.
-It is Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF).
-There is no change from last month.
+Five stocks (38%) are showing as cheap by the historically high dividend yield.
+They are Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), Lassonde Industries (TSX (LAS.A, OTC-LSDAF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), Saputo Inc. (TSX-SAP, OTC-SAPIF).

-Eight stocks (62%) are showing cheap by historical median dividend yield.
-These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), Metro Inc (TSX-MRU, OTC-MTRAF), and Saputo Inc. (TSX-SAP, OTC-SAPIF).
-There is no change from last month.
+Nine stocks (62%) are showing cheap by historical median dividend yield.
+These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Lassonde Industries (TSX (LAS.A, OTC-LSDAF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), Metro Inc (TSX-MRU, OTC-MTRAF), and Saputo Inc. (TSX-SAP, OTC-SAPIF).
+Lassonde Industries (TSX (LAS.A, OTC-LSDAF) has been added to this list.

-Four stocks (67%) are cheap by the historical median dividend yield.
-The stocks are Johnson and Johnson (NYSE-JNJ), Medtronic Inc. (NYSE-MDT), Neighbourly Pharmacy Inc (TSX-NBLY, OTC-NBLYF), and Sienna Senior Living Inc (TSX-SIA, OTC-LWSCF).
-There is no change from last month.
+Three stocks (60%) are cheap by the historical median dividend yield.
+The stocks are Johnson and Johnson (NYSE-JNJ), Medtronic Inc. (NYSE-MDT), and Sienna Senior Living Inc (TSX-SIA, OTC-LWSCF).
+Neighbourly Pharmacy Inc (TSX-NBLY, OTC-NBLYF) has been taken off this list because it was bought out last month.

 I follow 9 Energy stocks.
 No stock (0%) is showing as cheap by the historical high dividend yield.
 There is no change from last month.